-The ABS lamp must light up after the ignition is switched on and go out after starting off.
+The ABS bulb 3 must light up after the ignition is switched on and go out after starting off.
 If it does not go out after starting off or if it is lit while riding, this indicates a fault in the ABS system.
 In this case, the ABS is no longer enabled and the wheels may lock during braking.
 The brake system itself stays functional; only ABS control is not available.

 The ABS lamp may also light up if the rotating speeds of the front and rear wheels differ greatly under extreme riding conditions, for example when making "wheelies" or if the rear wheel spins.
 This causes the ABS to switch off.

-To reactivate the ABS, the vehicle must be stopped and the ignition switched off.
+To reactivate the ABS, stop the vehicle and switch off the ignition.
 The ABS is reactivated when the vehicle is switched on again.
 The ABS lamp goes out when you start off.
 In the "MTC/ABS" menu, ABS can be switched off manually.